zehreken/zehreken.github.io/_posts/2018-04-08-struct-vs-class-dotnet.markdown

 }
 {% endhighlight %}

+* Add ref and out keywords to pass structs by reference

 If you think that this blog post is wrong or missing, please send me a message.